ecmwf/polytope/docs/Service/Installation.md

     python3 -m pip install earthkit-data[polytope]

+To use covjson functionality also run:

+    python3 -m pip install earthkit-data[covjsonkit]

 Installing like this gives you a **minimal** package which can talk to Polytope.
 If you want to use more data types or remote services you need to install other optional features of earthkit-data, or just install all of them:

     python3 -m pip install earthkit-data[all]